PlayFab/thundernetes/docs/architecture.md

 ## Logging

 Thundernetes does not attempt to solve the game server logging problem.
 There are various solutions on Kubernetes on this problem e.g. running a [fluentd](https://www.fluentd.org/) DaemonSet in the cluster which will grab the logs and forward them to an output of your choice.

 ## End to end (e2e) testing

 We are using [kind](https://kind.sigs.k8s.io/) and Kubernetes [client-go](https://github.com/kubernetes/client-go) library for end-to-end testing scenarios.
 Kind dynamically setups a Kubernetes cluster in which we create and allocate game servers and test various scenarios.
 Check [this](../e2e) folder for more details.

 ## metrics

-Thundernetes exposes various metrics regarding GameServer management in Prometheus format.
+Thundernetes exposes various metrics regarding GameServer management in [Prometheus](https://prometheus.io) format.
 To view them, you can forward traffic to port 8080 of the controller via

 ```bash
 kubectl port-forward -n thundernetes-system deployments/thundernetes-controller-manager 8080:8080
 ```

 Then, you can use your browser and point it to `http://localhost:8080/metrics` to view the metrics.

+If you currently have [Prometheus](https://prometheus.io) & [Grafana](https://grafana.org) installed, yout can utilize the [sample dashboard](../samples/grafana/readme.md) to visualize the current controller and gameserver pod metrics.

 ## Port allocation